Flood Watch issued for Bronx, Kings (Brooklyn), New York (Manhattan) by NWS - NewsBreak

 Flood Watch issued for Bronx, Kings (Brooklyn), New York (Manhattan) by NWS

-Effective: 2021-08-23 03:36:00 EDT Expires: 2021-08-23 20:00:00 EDT Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor later forecasts and be alert for possible Flood Warnings.
+Effective: 2021-08-22 08:19:00 EDT Expires: 2021-08-22 16:30:00 EDT Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor later forecasts and be alert for possible Flood Warnings.
 Those living in areas prone to flooding should be prepared to take action should flooding develop.
-Target Area: Bronx; Kings (Brooklyn); New York (Manhattan); Northern Westchester; Orange; Putnam; Richmond (Staten Is.); Rockland; Southern Westchester FLOOD WATCH NOW IN EFFECT THROUGH LATE TONIGHT The Flood Watch is now in effect for * Portions of southern Connecticut, northeast New Jersey and southeast New York, including the following areas, in southern Connecticut, Northern Fairfield, Northern Middlesex, Northern New Haven, Northern New London, Southern Fairfield, Southern Middlesex, Southern New Haven and Southern New London.
+Target Area: Bronx; Kings (Brooklyn); New York (Manhattan); Northeast Suffolk; Northern Nassau; Northern Queens; Northwest Suffolk; Richmond (Staten Is.); Southeast Suffolk; Southern Nassau; Southern Queens; Southern Westchester; Southwest Suffolk FLOOD WATCH NOW IN EFFECT THROUGH MONDAY EVENING The Flood Watch is now in effect for * Portions of southern Connecticut, northeast New Jersey and southeast New York, including the following areas, in southern Connecticut, Northern Fairfield, Northern Middlesex, Northern New Haven, Northern New London, Southern Fairfield, Southern Middlesex, Southern New Haven and Southern New London.
 In northeast New Jersey, Eastern Bergen, Eastern Essex, Eastern Passaic, Eastern Union, Hudson, Western Bergen, Western Essex, Western Passaic and Western Union.
-In southeast New York, Bronx, Kings (Brooklyn), New York (Manhattan), Northeast Suffolk, Northern Nassau, Northern Queens, Northern Westchester, Northwest Suffolk, Orange, Putnam, Richmond (Staten Island), Rockland, Southeast Suffolk, Southern Nassau, Southern Queens, Southern Westchester and Southwest Suffolk. * Through late tonight. * A widespread 2 to 4 inches of additional rainfall is possible this afternoon.
-Localized higher amounts will be possible through tonight.alerts.weather.gov
+In southeast New York, Bronx, Kings (Brooklyn), New York (Manhattan), Northeast Suffolk, Northern Nassau, Northern Queens, Northern Westchester, Northwest Suffolk, Orange, Putnam, Richmond (Staten Island), Rockland, Southeast Suffolk, Southern Nassau, Southern Queens, Southern Westchester and Southwest Suffolk. * Through Monday evening. * A widespread rainfall of 5 to 10 inches is possible for the Lower Hudson Valley and portions of southern Connecticut, 3 to 6 inches is forecast elsewhere in association with Henri.
+Localized higher amounts will be possible through Monday evening.alerts.weather.gov

 Comments / 0